philkroos/tinkervision/README.md

 1. Executing `python install_required.py` should install the missing libraries of the core component.
 2. `make` or `DEBUG=1 make` builds the library.
-3. `make install` installs it, by default under `/usr/local/`.
+3. `make install` installs necessary headers and the lib under `/usr/include` and `/usr/lib`.
-4. `sudo ld_config /usr/local/lib` updates the linker cache, in case the library is not found after installation.

 ## Building the modules
 There is a top-level makefile in `src/modules` which builds all modules, with the exception of the `streamer` module.
-This requires additional external libraries, which can be installed with a provided script.
+This requires additional external libraries, which can be installed with a script found in this repository.
 Each module can also be build and installed individually with the corresponding makefile.
 To build and install all:

 1. `cd src/modules`
 2. `make` && `sudo make install`